Last Updated on 13 July 2020 by Gertrude

 And the trash pile grew with never-ending bags.
 As the client’s work was more crucial.

 g).
 I didn’t hire anyone in my business.

 I don’t know what’s with me and always going it solo.
 I don’t accept help or hired help overwhelms me.

-I’m not a very patient teacher so once I teach someone who doesn’t understand, I usually leave them to self study.
+I’m not a very patient teacher so once I teach someone who doesn’t understand, I leave them to self-study.

 If they don’t want, they’ll disappear and remain stagnated forever and also begin wondering why they started working for me.

 It became so tiring as time went on because pillows become so popular from October leading towards the Holidays.